Private Robert D. Henderson (1923–1944)

 Howard Broderick also attributed Henderson’s death to a mortar shell.
 Sterner recalls that at the time that an 88 mm and mortar shells were landing in close succession, but that he is certain that based on Henderson’s wounds, it was the 88 that killed him.

-The 333rd Infantry Regiment after action report for the month stated of that day:
+The 333rd Infantry Regiment after action report stated of that day:

 The attack continued at 1100A 22 November 1944, the pill-boxes along the SUGGERATH-WORM road which had delayed the advance the preceding being reduced by the employment of doughboys from the 2d and 3d Battalions against the blind side of the pill-boxes.
 The attack progressed to a line on the high ground approximately 300 yards south of MULLENDORF, where, at 1830 22 November 1944, the Regiment was ordered to hold and consolidate its present positions, although elements of the regiment had succeeded in entering the town.

 The attack was ultimately unsuccessful.
-On November 23, 1944, the day after Private Henderson was killed, 3rd Battalion headquarters ordered Company “K” to withdraw back to Suggerath.
+On November 23, 1944, the day after Private Henderson was killed, 3rd Battalion headquarters ordered Company “K” to withdraw about one mile back to Süggerath.
 Company “K” casualties during its first five days of combat were severe.
 Leinbaugh and Campbell wrote that “twelve or thirteen men had been killed and at least forty wounded.
 Thirty men had been sent to the rear with trench foot.
 A dozen more were simply missing.”
-Some of the missing eventually returned to friendly lines, with the rest dead or captured.
+Some of the missing eventually returned to friendly lines, with the rest eventually confirmed dead or captured.

 Henderson was buried in a temporary cemetery.
-After the war, his body was repatriated to the United States.
-After a funeral service in Port Norris, New Jersey on May 22, 1949 which was presided over by the Veterans of Foreign Wars and the American Legion, Private Henderson was buried in the Cedar Hill Cemetery nearby.
+After the war, his body was repatriated to New Jersey.
+After a funeral service in Port Norris on May 22, 1949, presided over by the Veterans of Foreign Wars and the American Legion, Private Henderson was buried in the Cedar Hill Cemetery in nearby Cedarville.
+Henderson is honored on the New Jersey section at Veterans Memorial Park in New Castle, Delaware.

 Notes